Astral Ascent: Best Character and Unlock Guide by Playstyle

 • Lock in a role for each spell slot early.
 A stable bar usually wants one quick confirm spell, one room-clearing spell, one higher-damage punish tool, and one utility or safety piece.

 • Do not draft only for raw damage.
-Reliable damage while moving is often worth more than a harder-hitting spell that regularly gets interrupted or forces bad positioning.
+Reliable damage while moving is often worth more than a harder-hitting spell that gets interrupted or forces bad positioning.

 • Replace overlap, not weakness alone.
 Two similar spells can be worse than one mediocre but different tool.
 Coverage matters.